kidskoding/blockchain-network/README.md

-# blockchain-prototype
+# blockchain-network

-A blockchain prototype built using Rust!
+A blockchain network built using Rust!
-This is the kidskoding.com Rust course final exam!